UTexas

 1. Registered student, sponsored student, registered faculty, or staff organizations and academic or administrative units may reserve a space to assemble in permitted limited public forum areas, as defined by this Chapter.

-2. The dean of students will receive applications for reservations of a space within the limited public forum areas.
+2. The Dean of Students will receive applications for reservations of a space within the limited public forum areas.
 Applications for a reservation for such assemblies will be processed under the provisions in Subchapter 10–202 of the Institutional Rules.
 Individual faculty, staff, and students may not reserve space under the provisions in Chapter 10.

 3. If the expected attendance at an event with a guest speaker is twenty-five or more people, advance notice of no less than two weeks is required.